LukeEmmet/duckling-proxy/README.md

-# duckling-proxy 🦆
+# Duckling Proxy 🦆
 Duckling proxy is a Gemini proxy to access the Small Web.
+Connecting to it with your Gemini client means you can access many web pages directly with your favourite client.

 Cross platform, written in Go.